oddbird/oddleventy/content/work/adobe.md

 </style>
 ```

-Each page had a markdown file that listed the font families
+Each page has a markdown file that lists the font families
-used along with some additional data.
-This is where we were
+along with some additional data.
+This is where we are
-able to finely-tune each font size for each font-family.
+able to fine-tune each font-size per font-family.

 ```md
   - name: Chapman Bold Extended Italic
     adjust: .675
 ```

-We also used custom properties to then edit the positioning,
-especially on the illustrations that had more than one line of text.

 {{ embed.figure(
   data=compare,
   caption='Before and after',
   class='extend-small size-quarter'
 ) }}

+This method was easily replicated across the entire project and allowed us have more control over the design,
+while writing less code.

 {{ embed.figure(
   data=after,